jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Tag/Tag-Overview.md

 # Tag Overview

 The tags provide a resource classification mode that supports multiple classification specifications (such as owner and purpose), which makes it convenient for users to quickly locate specific resources based on tags when they have a large number of similar resources.
 A tag consists of a pair of Key-Values, all defined by the user.
 E.g., the user can identify the resources based on their owners.
-Moreover, we recommend users to adopt the same batch of tags for resources with different types such as Virtual Machines and Cloud Database to facilitate users to manage resources on JD Cloud.
+Moreover, we recommend users to adopt the same batch of tags for resources with different types such as Virtual Machines and Cloud Database to facilitate users to manage resources on JD Cloud & AI.

 ## Supported Functions